Language: EN

 The types in TypeScript are the basic tool to define the characteristics and behavior of variables and objects in the code.

-Types allow us to specify what kind of values a variable can hold, what type of arguments a function can receive, and what type of value a function will return (among others).
+Types allow us to specify what kind of values a variable can hold, what kind of arguments a function can receive, and what kind of value a function will return (among others).

 The type system in TypeScript is a bit “special” compared to other languages.
 Some of the features that make it special are:

-• Static: Typing is checked at compile time, allowing errors to be detected before executing the code.
+• Static: Type checking is done at compile time, allowing errors to be detected before executing the code.

 • Optional: Although TypeScript is a strongly typed language, typing is optional and can be progressively added to a project.